brunosantanati/no-nonsense-course-on-using-splunk/README.md

 How to use variables in Dashboard (surround the variable name with dollar signs): index="splunk_training" action="purchase" productId=$product$ | stats count by productId index="splunk_training" action="purchase" productId=$product$ | timechart count by productId limit=20

+Search String / SPL query to be used in Dashboard Dropdown: index=splunk_training | dedup productId | fields productId
 ```